ddev/ddev/.circleci/README.md

 ## Tags build automatically

-If you just push a tag, circleci will build that tag and make its artifacts available.
+If you just push a tag, circleci will build that tag and make its artifacts available both on CircleCI and by creating a GitHub release draft containing the artifacts.
 This is a result of the tag_build *workflow*, which calls the job.

 ## trigger_build.sh is obsolete since we use workflows